Azure Cosmos DB service quotas

 A Cosmos container (or shared throughput database) must have a minimum throughput of 400 RU/s.
 As the container grows, the minimum supported throughput also depends on the following factors:

-- The minimum throughput that you can set on a container depends on the maximum throughput ever provisioned on the container.
-For example, if your throughput was increased to 10000 RUs, then the lowest possible provisioned throughput would be 1000 RUs
+- The maximum throughput ever provisioned on the container.
+For example, if your throughput was increased to 50,000 RU/s, then the lowest possible provisioned throughput would be 500 RU/s

 - The minimum throughput on a shared throughput database also depends on the total number of containers that you have ever created in a shared throughput database, measured at 100 RU/s per container.
 For example, if you have created five containers within a shared throughput database, then the throughput must be at least 500 RU/s